kubewarden/docs/docs/writing-policies/rust/04-write-validation-logic.md

 ## Unit tests

-Finally, we will create some unit tests to ensure the validation code works as expected.
+Finally, you can create unit tests to check the validation code works as expected.

-The `lib.rs` file has already some tests defined at the bottom of the file, as you can see Kubewarden's Rust SDK provides some test helpers too.
+The `lib.rs` file has already tests defined at the bottom of the file, and as you can see, Kubewarden's Rust SDK provides test helpers too.

 Moreover, the scaffolded project already ships with some default [test fixtures](https://en.wikipedia.org/wiki/Test_fixture#Software) inside of the `test_data` directory.
 We are going to take advantage of these recorded admission requests to write our unit tests.

-Change the contents of the test section inside of `src/lib.rs` to look like that:
+Change the contents of the test section at the end of `src/lib.rs` to look like this:

 ```rust
 #[cfg(test)]